shobbsd/mitchs-rare-treasures/README.md

 After taking offence to a remark about his business acumen, he has charged headlong into establishing a network of antiques shops around the country.
 His jealous former colleagues have tried to follow him into the already crowded field, and now it's time for him to do a little market research.
 You have to help.

-Your first task of the day is to use Mitch's premade `fetch-intel` script to populate your dev-data directory.
+Your first task of the day is to use Mitch's premade `fetch-dev-data` script to populate your dev-data directory.

 Mitch was going to enter this data by hand, but it was getting a little tiresome.
 Help him out by creating a **seed** function for the batch insertion of data using `knex`.
 The insertion should maintain the current relationships in the data, and ensure things happen in the right order.
 These are big files, and there may be a more optimal way to insert the data than the simple `insert` method...